tkruse/gradle-groovysh-plugin/doc/InstallAppShellManually.md

 # Installing an Application Shell manually

-In case you do not wish to depend on the gradle-groovysh-plugin for one reason or another, here is how you can obtain the same results:
+In case you do not wish to depend on the gradle-groovysh-plugin for any reason, here is how you can obtain the same results:

 In your ```build.gradle```: